sonx4444/sonx4444.github.io/content/posts/converting-exes-to-dlls/index.md

 ![PE Reader view of the DLL](images/pe-reader-view-of-dll.png)

-*The converted DLL opened in a PE file reader, showing the new export directory and DLL flag.*
+*The converted DLL opened in a PE file reader, showing the new export directory.*

 ## Conclusion